rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 6.2 Player Management (4 Points)
-[ ] 6.2.1 Track all players in a session, including their status (active, disconnected, left) (2 Points) [ ] 6.2.2 Handle player disconnects and reconnections gracefully (2 Points) [ ] 6.3 Session State Management (3 Points)
+[ ] 6.2.1 Track all players in a session, including their status (active, disconnected, left) (2 Points) [ ] 6.2.2 Handle player disconnects and reconnections gracefully (2 Points)
+    - If a player disconnects, mark them as disconnected but retain their state
+    - If a player rejoins, restore their state and role (including referee if applicable)
+    - If the host disconnects, assign a new host or pause the session until rejoin
+    - If the referee disconnects, assign referee card to another player or pause adjudication [ ] 6.3 Session State Management (3 Points)
 [ ] 6.3.1 Maintain and synchronize session state (lobby, in-game, completed) across all clients (2 Points) [ ] 6.3.2 Ensure session state persists if the host disconnects (1 Point)